ADHD Medication Options: Stimulants, Non-stimulants & More

 - Stimulants – considered the first-line treatment for ADHD.
 Amphetamines fall under this category, along with methylphenidate, the most widely used treatment for ADHD, and their derivatives.1

 - Nonstimulants – prescribed to patients who don’t tolerate or see benefits from stimulant medications (up to 30 percent of patients do not respond to stimulants2).
-Three nonstimulants are approved to treat ADHD: atomoxetine, guanfacine, and clonidine.
-Nonstimulants, may also be prescribed for use alongside stimulants to treat symptoms that the latter do not alleviate.
+Four non-stimulants are approved to treat ADHD: atomoxetine, guanfacine, viloxazine, and clonidine.
+Non-stimulants may also be prescribed for use alongside stimulants to treat symptoms that the latter does not alleviate.

 [People Also Ask: How Should I Treat My Child’s ADHD?]